 Want to avoid doing dishes after the big meal?
 Start with disposable plates crafted from bamboo.
 Combine burlap, raw wood, and terra-cotta accessories with jewel-toned glassware, cutlery, and linens to create an enchanting garden-inspired tablescape.
 These items don’t all have to match—an eclectic assortment enhances the relaxed, boho feel.
 Go wild with a runner of greenery and autumnal blooms, either selected from your yard or a local farm stand.

 “Don’t downplay this disposable dinner plate.
 Instead, highlight it with a ‘Plant Lady’ theme.”

 —Emma Chapman and Elsie Larson, sisters and coauthors of A Beautiful Mess Weekday Weekend Cookbook

-A color scheme of peach, pink, and soft green is a break from traditional holiday colors.
+If you have pastel-colored plates, whether mint green or soft pink, they can still work for a holiday table setting if you step away from the traditional color scheme.
 Ground your design with a few more saturated items, like a piece of burnt orange pottery and a patterned napkin.
 Incorporate classic elements with a twist: A whitewashed charger and dip-dyed flatware make the arrangement feel more contemporary.
 Fairy-tale pumpkins (find them at your local grocery or nursery) make a charming centerpiece; add dusty green eucalyptus and in-season fruits to complete the look.

 “Your pastel dishes become unexpectedly seasonal when combined with fall fruit and greenery.”